 Ajax were a joy to watch, playing magnificent football with so many young, homegrown players.
-The core of that side got ripped apart and went on to dominate the competition for years to come and the coaching philosophy that Van Gaal took with him to Barcelona and then Bayern Munich helped shape how those clubs built their dynasties in his wake.
+The core of that side got ripped apart and went on to dominate the competition for years to come for other sides, and the coaching philosophy that Van Gaal took with him to Barcelona and then Bayern Munich helped shape how those clubs built their dynasties in his wake.
 A legend.

 4. José Mourinho

 Clubs: Porto, Chelsea, Inter, Real Madrid, Manchester United, Totteham Hotspur

 Trophies Won: 2004 (Porto), 2010 (Inter)

 José Mourinho is a bit like Game of Thrones in that when he first showed up he was brutal, charming and instantly hypnotic but by the end, he was incoherent, contradictory and just plain annoying.
 The Portuguese shook up the world by winning the Champions League with Porto before moving to Chelsea and turning them into one of the best teams in Europe almost overnight.